 1. Figure out whether you really want to become young entrepreneur or not?

 Why?
 Because you are not a student entrepreneur at this stage and if you don’t want to do it seriously don’t waste your time in it.
 If you are not interested in it.
 It doesn’t matter whether you succeed or fail.
 The most important thing is that you are able to enjoy doing it.

 2. Find a mentor

 The college professors are the most underrated mentors having a vast practical experience in their respective fields.
 If you are not able to get a mentor of the field in which you are interested, then ask whether they can suggest some other mentors of your field of interest.

 3. Utilize the resources

-You have paid for your college fees and college provides many facilities to you which can be beneficial for you startup.
+You have paid for your Engineering College fees and it provides many facilities to you which can be beneficial for your coming startup.
 Colleges have legal licenses of many online journals like IEEE Xplore, ASME, Springer and online portals which you can access easily without any restrictions.

 4. Connect with other students

 Most of the startup gets their best founding team from their school and colleges because the time you spend with them is enough to gain trust and loyalty.
 There will be some people you may find not useful now but they can be beneficial for you in future.

-5. Find the funding opportunities
+7. Find funding opportunities

 Now a days, colleges and government are also focusing on the entrepreneurship and spending large amount of money on it.
 Collect all the possible information on it.
 Keep in touch with your scholarship officers and incubation officers to get the grants, concessions and facilities from the institute.

 Hence read, go to events, conferences, networking groups on LinkedIn, Meetup, special interest groups on social media platforms like Facebook, WhatsApp, etc. Going to these events will expose you to new people, new ideas, and will give you a feel for how your local entrepreneurial ecosystem works.
-10 years later you’ll still be reaping the benefits.